 [T]he immense ground swell of national movements for liberation, whether native or black, has drawn the inevitable ire of the settler bent on revenge and retaking what was perceived as ‘lost.’

-This a truth that needs to be spoken, but which is somewhat heretical amongst the amorphously labelled “left” on this continent—whether anarchist, Marxist, postautonomist, progressive liberal, etc. I think Van Jones, as a CNN panelist Tuesday night actually spoke the truth quite well, referring to the election as a “whitelash” against the changing composition of the u.s. colonial empire.
-Of course he wanted us to believe on the flip that Clinton was not some kind of deeply embedded agent of said empire, which has in its DNA the dispossession and genocide of Native peoples, anti-Black racism and the enduring legacy of Afrikan enslavability, and an orientalist cognition of the peoples of the Arab World, the Ummat al-Islamiyah, the Indian Subcontinent and the “Far East” which positions them as always-already simultaneously exotic and inferior rival civilizations and thus threats that anchor the eternal war footing in defense of its physical and psychic well-being.
-But you get the point.
+This a truth that needs to be spoken, but which is somewhat heretical amongst the amorphously labelled “left” on this continent—whether anarchist, Marxist, postautonomist, progressive liberal, etc. I think Van Jones, as a CNN panelist Tuesday night actually spoke the truth quite well, referring to the election as a “whitelash” against the changing composition of the U.S. settler/master empire.
+Of course he wanted us to believe on the flip that Clinton was not some kind of deeply embedded agent of said empire, which has in its DNA the dispossession and genocide of Native peoples, anti-Black racism and the enduring legacy of African enslavability, and an orientalist cognition of the peoples of the Arab World, the Ummat al-Islamiyah, the Indian Subcontinent and the “Far East” which positions them as always-already simultaneously exotic and inferior rival civilizations and thus threats that anchor the eternal war footing in defense of its physical and psychic well-being.
+But Van Jones is ultimately a liberal.
+You get the point.

 So I believe, absolutely, that this election is a culmination of forces that have lived deep in this land since the time of First Contact.
 It has ebbs and flows, but it has always been there.
 Indeed, as if by some great cosmic joke, Trump was elected on 18 Brumaire in the old revolutionary French calendar, and so I find it quite apt here to quote Marx: